Written by Souvik Biswas

 CircleCI offers the interesting concept of Orbs, which are basically reusable, pre-written pieces of configuration that can be used with just a single line of code.

 You can find more information regarding build machine types offered by Codemagic here.
+If you’re interested in learning more about how much faster M1 Macs are, then see this article that compares VMs.

 On CircleCI, you can choose your build executor type while defining your workflow.
 CircleCI primarily offers macOS, Linux and Windows VMs.